sylvialchen/bo-bo-card-game/README.md

 ## Getting Started

 ## Future Enhancements
-* Betting button to simulate how the game is played
-* Add additional players
 * Modal of instructions
 * Deactivate "Start Game" button once a game is started
 * "Exciting" display of winner
+* Refine drag and drop option to restrict movement outside of defined area.
+Currently, the code setup will include misplaced cards.
+* Add additional players